 She began working as a veterinary assistant before she attended Pierce College and obtained her Veterinary Technician license.
 Miranda worked in emergency veterinary medicine for more than five years where she saw everything!
 During this time two of her cats were diagnosed with hyperthyroidism; they were both successfully treated at the Feline Hyperthyroid Treatment Center in Tacoma.

 With Miranda’s affinity for senior cats and a personal interest in feline hyperthyroidism, we were happy to have Miranda join our team in April 2014.
-Her greatest loves in life are her two senior feline children, Cassie and Ms. Kitty.

 Matthew grew up in Alaska and moved to Seattle 12 years ago seeking warmer weather.
 His family always had animals while he was growing up and he wanted to find a way to work with animals in the big city.